github/opensource.guide/activities/hello-world/index.md

 ---
 <a id="intro" title="Intro" class="toc-item"></a>

-The `hello-world` project is a time honored tradition in computer programming.
+The `hello-world` project is a time-honored tradition in computer programming.
 It is a simple exercise that gets your started when learning something new.
 Let's get started!

 GitHub is a platform for hosting and collaborating on projects.
 You don't have to worry about losing data on your hard drive or managing a project across multiple computers -- sync from anywhere.
 Most importantly, GitHub is a way of working that helps make you more awesome at developing software.